 In 1975, community theatre was revived when Charles W. Cox, a retired Gardner-Webb College professor, organized the group known as the Greater Shelby Community Theatre.
 Under the leadership of GSCT's first president, Gilda W. Cooper , the first production - Thornton Wilder’s “Our Town,” was produced in the auditorium of Shelby Junior High.

-Greater Shelby Community Theatre, dedicated but lacking a permanent home, has performed at Graham Elementary, Brown Auditorium, First Baptist Church, Cleveland County Historical Museum, and Gardner-Webb’s Dover Theatre.
-Since 1991, GSCT has been the guest of Cleveland Community College and performs in association with CCC’s Student Government Association.
+Greater Shelby Community Theatre, dedicated but lacking a permanent home, has performed at Graham Elementary, Brown Auditorium, First Baptist Church, Cleveland County Historical Museum, Cleveland Community College's Keeter Auditorium, and Gardner-Webb’s Dover Theater and Millenium Playhouse.

 GSCT receives funding from NC Grassroots grant and the Cleveland County Arts Council, but its primary funding is reliant on season ticket memberships which range in price from $30 to $250.
 Click here to find out how you can help support GSCT!